 Cinryze Side Effects

-Generic Name: C1 esterase inhibitor (human)
+Generic name: C1 esterase inhibitor (human)

-- difficulty with swallowing
+- difficulty swallowing

 - fast heartbeat

-- general tiredness and weakness
+- unusual tiredness or weakness

 - Abdominal or stomach pain